CBAM Compliance Services

 Tangible deliverables

-- CBAM scope dossier (product list, HS/CN validation, risk commentary)
+- CBAM scope dossier (product list, HS/CN validation, risk commentary against EU CBAM regulations)

-- Embedded emissions dataset and calculation model (templates, logic, evidence index)
+- Embedded emissions dataset and calculation model (templates, logic, evidence index for carbon footprint reporting)

 - Traceable CBAM readiness documentation set